Stefdv/gun-tag/README.md

 ```

 #### Usefull ?
 Well yeah...
 You could create a selector 'Choose Book theme' and let the user select a theme.
 Upon selection you present all books belonging to that theme.

-### gun.get().untag('Name')
+### gun.get().untag('name')
 The same 'rules' as tagging but now the nodes get 'untagged'.
 > nodes that are untagged will only be filtered out when you use `gun.tagged()`
-> Using the normal Gun API `gun.get('tagname') will NOT leave out untagged
+> Using the normal Gun API `gun.get('tagname')`  will NOT leave out untagged
 > nodes.

 ### gun.get().proptag('name')